-The law library considers the unique needs of its varying user groups: law faculty, law students, the greater University community, alumni, members of the bench and bar, and the residents of West Virginia.
-The needs of the College of Law are prioritized including support for faculty scholarship interests and the requirements of a traditional J.D. degree program, the L.L.M. program, clinical and externship programs, law journals, and the experiential learning education.
+The Law Library considers the unique needs of its varying user groups: law faculty, law students, the greater University community, alumni, members of the bench and bar, and the residents of West Virginia.
+The needs of the College of Law are prioritized including support for faculty scholarship interests and the requirements of a traditional J.D. degree program, the L.L.M. program, clinical and externship programs, law journals, and experiential learning education.

-However, the law library will continue to prioritize materials that are accessible to the largest possible audience.
+However, the law library prioritizes materials that are accessible to the largest possible audience and supports the program of legal education, service, teaching, and scholarship of the College of Law

 - C. Collection maintenance, selection/deselection, duplication, language, format, gifts, and preservation - I. Responsibility for maintenance of the collection.
 The Law Library Director, with the assistance of the Head of Access Services and at least two other librarians appointed by the Law Library Director (collectively, the "Collection Development Team"), is responsible for the maintenance and development of the collection.
-The Collection Development Team routinely evaluates the information needs of the College of Law with specific attention to curriculum changes, addition of new faculty members, and changing research interests of existing faculty members.
+The Collection Development Team routinely evaluates the information needs of the College of Law with specific attention to curriculum changes, the addition of new faculty members, and changing research interests of existing faculty members.
 Maintenance of the information collection is an ongoing process of reviewing, weeding, and acquiring materials. - II.
 Consultation and recommendations.
 Faculty members are consulted at regular intervals to determine their interests and needs.
 Recommendations regarding the collection from faculty members and students are encouraged and given full consideration within the guidelines of this policy.
 Information requests which fall outside the framework of this policy are met through the interlibrary loan process or treated as an exception as necessary to support the scholarship and programs of the College of Law. - III.
 Selection and deselection.
-The materials selection and deselection process requires professional judgment, a thorough knowledge of the collection, and an ability to assess current and future needs.
+The materials selection and deselection process require professional judgment, a thorough knowledge of the collection, and an ability to assess current and future needs.
 It may also require an analysis of library holdings in specific collections.
 The following criteria may be considered when deciding to select or deselect materials: - i.
-Importance to the needs of law library user groups - ii.
+Importance to the needs of Law Library user groups - ii.
 Immediacy of need - iii.
 Currency of the materials - iv.
 Method of access and limitations on access - v.
-Cost including cost to acquire and cost to update - vi.
+Cost, including cost to acquire and cost to update. - vi.
 Maintenance of the materials - vii.
-Authority of the source, including reputation of the author and publisher - viii.
+Authority of the source, including the reputation of the author and publisher - viii.
 Format - ix.
 Scarcity of the materials - x.
 Duplication within the law collection and the University Library system - xi.
 Physical space - xii.
 Preservation considerations

 Deselection of materials refers to the discarding and removal of unused and obsolete materials from the collection.
 Systematic review and discarding of law library materials is a necessary part of maintaining a current and relevant collection.
-Materials selected for removal from the collection are processed following the guidelines for disposal of state property enumerated in the WVU Finance and Administration Property Disposition Policy.
+Materials for removal from the collection are processed following the guidelines for disposal of state property enumerated in the WVU Finance and Administration Property Disposition Policy.

-The law library attempts to replace missing or damaged materials.
-A decision to replace a resource considers the significance of the work, other titles in the collection on the same topic, duplication in other formats and locations.
+The Law Library attempts to replace missing or damaged materials.
+A decision to replace a resource considers the significance of the work, other titles in the collection on the same topic, and duplication in other formats and locations.